 Measures taken by the BMW Group.

 Increase the percentage of secondary raw material.
-By using a closed-loop material cycle, the BMW Group has reduced the amount of primary raw material required for tools by 80% since 2021.
+By using a closed-loop material cycle, the BMW Group has reduced the amount of primary raw material required for tools by 80 percent since 2021.
 The remaining primary raw material comes from a certified conflict-free smelting plant.
-We collect old drill and screw bits for recycling at our plants in Germany and Austria, then use the secondary raw material obtained from this to make new tools.
-In addition to reducing consumption of primary raw materials, this also reduces CO2 emissions by up to 60%.
+We collect old drill and screw bits for recycling at our plants in Germany, then use the secondary raw material obtained from this to make new tools.
+In addition to reducing consumption of primary raw materials, this also reduces CO2 emissions by up to 60 percent